Topological entanglement entropy meets holographic entropy inequalities: Holographic entropy inequalities in TQFT

-One may question the validity of the conjecture \ref{thm-2bal-satisfy}.
-Empirically, we have checked all known (over 2000) holographic entropy inequalities $(n\geq 3)$ in the 2d disk geometry and found them to be both valid and topological.
+One may question the validity of the proposition \ref{con-2bal-satisfy}.
+In the first version of our work, we have empirically, we have checked all known (over 2000) holographic entropy inequalities $(n\geq 3)$ in the 2d disk geometry and found them to be both valid and topological.
 We have also tested them over many superbalanced information quantities that are holographically false to gather empirical evidence in favour of proposition \ref{thm-general-satisfy} and have not found any counterexample.
+In the revised version, we added a proof in appendix \ref{app:anyonic-topo-sb}.

-We will try to reason the validity of conjecture \ref{thm-2bal-satisfy} from the perspective of entanglement entropy in quantum field theories~\cite{Casini:2004bw,Casini:2022rlv,Hubeny:2018ijt}.
+Nevertheless, we will try to give physics motivation behind \ref{con-2bal-satisfy} from the perspective of entanglement entropy in quantum field theories~\cite{Casini:2004bw,Casini:2022rlv,Hubeny:2018ijt}.
 In a local QFT, the entanglement entropy of any finite region diverges.
 Balanced information quantities cancel these divergences, however, it treats the purifying region $O$ as a separate entity.
 Superbalanced quantities on the other hand treat the purifier $O$ at the same footing as other regions.
 This give rise to a scheme-independent cancellation of divergences.
 It has been argued that superbalanced quantities characterize certain topological properties of the configurations~\cite{Hubeny:2018ijt}.
 We believe that this picture is captured clearly in the TQFT setting where the total quantum dimension is related to the TEE.
 In the following section, we will suggest how our results are useful in the context of entanglement-based probes of topological phases.